 Non-native species can displace native species, alter hydrology, alter structure, and affect food web dynamics by changing the quantity, type, and accessibility to food for fauna (Zedler and Kercher 2004).
-Wetland dominated by non-native, invasive species typically support fewer native animals (Zedler and Kercher 2004).
-Fens are susceptible to invasion by a number of native and non-native species, including giant reed (Phragmites communis)s and cattails (Typha).
-These species may increase with heavy grazing and or changes in the water table (Cooper 1990).
+Wetlands dominated by non-native, invasive species typically support fewer native animals (Zedler and Kercher 2004).
+Marshes are susceptible to invasion by many non-native species including Typha angustifolia, purple loosestrife (Lythrum salicaria), barnyard grass (Echinochloa crus-galli), and reed canary grass (Phalaris arundinacea).
+Pasture grasses such as Kentucky bluegrass (Poa pratensis), redtop (Agrostis gigantea), and timothy (Phleum pratense) as well as exotics species common to other wetland types such as Canada thistle (Cirsium arvense) and dandelion (Taraxacum officinale) may be invade the peripheral margins of marshes.
+However, increases in native species such as Typha latifolia and Phragmites australis are often more problematic in marshes than exotics.

+Fragmentation

-Fragmentation: Human land uses both within the riparian area as well as in adjacent and upland areas can fragment the landscape and thereby reduce connectivity between fen patches and between fens and other wetland and upland areas.
+Human land uses both within the wetland as well as in adjacent and upland areas can fragment the landscape and thereby reduce connectivity between wetland and upland areas.
 This can adversely affect the movement of surface/groundwater, nutrients, and dispersal of plants and animals.
+Gravel mining can have a direct effect on riparian marshes by physically removing vegetation and substrate thereby creating large gaps in connectivity in the floodplains.
+Roads, bridges, and development can also fragment both wetland and upland areas.
+Intensive grazing and recreation can also create barriers to ecological processes.